-Since the onset of the pandemic, businesses have been forced to rely on different methods and strategies to generate leads, increase traffic, and turn up conversions.
+Since the onset of the pandemic, businesses have been forced to rely on various methods and strategies to generate leads, increase traffic, and drive conversions.

-But there seems to be a split in schools of thought when it comes to SEO and PPC.
-Many claim that SEO is the best way to generate website traffic, while others still stand by PPC to generate higher traffic more quickly.
+But there seems to be a split in schools of thought on SEO and PPC.
+Many claim that SEO is the best way to generate website traffic, while others still rely on PPC to drive higher traffic more quickly.

 - What does SEO stand for?